Pidurangala Rock, Sigiriya – What I wish I knew before I went

 That led us to places such as Ritigala and of course Pidurangala Rock.

-Although not off the tourist trail, it’s certainly not as popular as Sigiriya Rock (aka Lion Rock.)
+Although not off the tourist trail in Sri Lanka, it’s certainly not as popular as Sigiriya Rock (aka Lion Rock.)

 After seeing many amazing ruins around Sigiriya including the ancient monastery of Ritigala, we were craving a viewpoint that we didn’t need to explore.